ALL

 • Water based lubricants work well for penetrative intercourse, sexual touching, or masturbation, and they’re safe to use with sex toys.
 However, they can get sticky and need to be reapplied often.
 Adding a bit of water or saliva can help reactivate them.

 • If you have sensitive skin, water-based lubricants are the best choice.
-Before you buy or use them, check the ingredients.
-Propylene glycol and chlorhexidine can be irritating.
-Water-based lubricants are easy to clean up with water or a warm cloth.
-Some types of water-based lubricants are: Astroglide, Probe, Slippery Stuff and K-Y Liquid or Silk-E.
+Before you buy or use a water-based lubricant, check the ingredients.
+The ingredients propylene glycol and chlorhexidine can be irritating.

 Silicone-Based Products

-• Silicone-based products often last longer and feel more natural because they don’t absorb easily into the skin.
-They work well in the shower or tub because they don’t break down in water.
+• Silicone-based lubricants often last longer and feel more natural than water-based lubricants because they don’t absorb easily into the skin.
+Silicone-based lubricants work well in the shower or tub because they don’t break down in water.
 You may need soap for cleanup.
-Some silicone products may be hard to wash off bedding.

 • Silicone lubricants usually cost more than water based lubricants, but you often need to use less, so they last longer.
-Some types of silicone based lubricants are: Gun-Oil, Pjur, Pink and Sliquid

-• There are also hybrid lubricants that contain both silicone and water-base
+• There are also hybrid lubricants that contain both silicone and water-base.

 Flavored Products and Warming and Cooling Products